aws/aws-sdk-kotlin/hll/hll-mapping-core/README.md

 ![](docs/img/element-mapping-converter.png)

-Collection converters are typically build using factory functions which accept one or more delegate converters as arguments.
+Collection converters are typically built using factory functions which accept one or more delegate converters as arguments.
 For example:

 ```kotlin